 Mia Stallard

 Mia Stallard is a travel writer and content creator documenting unique stays and experiences.
-She's based wherever there’s wifi and a good view, but currently resides in the magical mountains of Northern New Mexico.
-Her hobbies include drinking overpriced lattes in swanky cafes, road trips through the desert, and skinny dipping in naturally occurring bodies of water across the globe.
+She's based wherever there’s Wi-Fi and a good view but currently resides in the magical mountains of northern New Mexico.
+Her hobbies include drinking overpriced lattes in swanky cafés, road trips through the desert, and skinny-dipping in naturally occurring bodies of water across the globe.